baironbernal/linkedin-angular/README.md

 ## Code scaffolding

+## Run project in local server

+Run `npm install`, after that, `ng serve -o` to see project in local server.

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

 ## Build